Xienim/GrandStringSlayer/README.md

 # GrandStringSlayer

-GrandStringSlayer is a decryption tool written in python for string decryption of GrandString Trojan Banker.
+GrandStringSlayer is a decryption tool written in python for string decryption of Grandoreiro Trojan Banker.

 ## Usage